-Migrate to Operator Based Deployment on OpenShift AWS
+Migrate to Operator Based Deployment on OpenShift Cluster

-This section describes the upgrade to Operator-based solution from the Helm Charts-based solution on OpenShift AWS cluster.
+This section describes how to upgrade to Operator-based Deploy solution from the Helm Charts-based solution on OpenShift cluster.
+You can migrate to Operator-based solution on the following platforms:

 This guide is intended for administrators with cluster administrator credentials who are responsible for application deployment.